nortikin/sverchok/docs/nodes/curve/curve_frame.rst

 Parameters
 ----------

-This node has the following parameter:
+This node has the following parameters:

 * **Join**.
 If checked, the node will output the single list of matrices, joined from any number of input curves provided.
 Otherwise, the node will output a separate list of matrices for each input curve.
 Checked by default.
+* **On zero curvature**.
+This parameter is only available in the N panel.
+This defines what the node should do if it is instructed to calculate curve frame at the point where curve has zero curvature.
+The available options are:

+   * **Raise error**.
+The node will raise an error (become red) and will not process such input.
+   * **Arbitrary frame**.
+The node will return some arbitrary frame, with only guaranteed property of having Z axis parallel to curve's tangent (two other axes will be chosen arbitrarily).

+  The default option is **Raise error**.

 Outputs
 -------

 This node has the following outputs:

 * **Matrix**.
 The matrix defining the Frenet frame for the curve at the specified value of T parameter.
 The location component of the matrix is the point of the curve.
 Z axis of the matrix points along curve's tangent.
 * **Normal**.
 The direction of curve's main normal at the specified value of T parameter.
 * **Binormal**.
 The direction of curve's binormal at the specified value of T parameter.